The-AI-Alliance/deep-research-agent-for-finance/docs/index.markdown

 Welcome to the **The AI Alliance**: **Example Application for AI in Finance**.

-> **NOTE:** This is a new initiative.
+> **Note:** This is a new initiative.
 Do you have finance industry expertise?
 Do you have AI expertise?
 Do you want to grow your expertise in either area.
 Please join us!
 See our [contributing]({{site.baseurl}}/contributing) page for details.

 ## What Is It?